Mount Moosilauke: Topography

 The summit of Moosilauke is treeless and offers panoramic views of the Kinsmans to the north, the Presidential Range and Franconia Ridge to the northeast, the heart of the White Mountains to the east, Lake Winnipesaukee and neighboring lakes to the southeast, and the Green Mountains and Adirondacks to the west, along with great views closer in to numerous glacially-carved ravines on Moosilauke's shoulders.
 The first winter high country weather observatory was set up at the top of Mt.
 Moosilauke in the winter of 1869-1870.

 Moosilauke has numerous subsidiary peaks, including Mount Blue, elevation 4529 ft, to the north of the summit, and the South Peak, elevation 4523 ft, between the Carriage Road and Glencliff Trail, about one mile southwest of the main peak.
 The South Peak, reached by a 0.2 mi spur trail, is particularly noted for its fine views of the main summit ridge, into the deep Tunnel Brook Ravine to neighboring Mt.
 Clough and westward into the Connecticut River valley and Vermont beyond.

+Climate

 Climbing routes

 The most commonly climbed route to the summit is the Gorge Brook Trail from Ravine Lodge.
 One can make a loop by returning via the Carriage Road and Snapper Trail.
 Other trails to the summit include the Glencliff Trail from the southwest, the Benton Trail from the north, the Beaver Brook Trail ascending very steeply past numerous waterfalls from Kinsman Notch to the northeast, the Carriage Road from the south and the Asquam Ridge Trail from the southeast.
 The Appalachian Trail, from south to north, utilizes the Glencliff, Carriage Road, Benton and Beaver Brook trails.